syncfusion-content/maui-docs/MAUI/TabView/Visual-State-Managers.md

 # Visual State Manager in .NET MAUI Tab View (SfTabView)

-Use the visual state manager to make changes to the .NET MAUI tab properties based on the visual states set from code.
-The applicable visual states are selected, normal, enable and disable.
+Use the visual state manager to change the .NET MAUI tab properties based on the visual states set from code.
+The applicable visual states are selected, normal, and disable.

 {% highlight xaml %}